shohirose/morton/README.md

 It should be noted that coordinates (`coordiantes16_t`/`coordinates32_t`), morton codes (`morton_code32_t`/`morton_code64_t`), and the aforementioned tags are defined in `morton2d` and `morton3d` namespaces, respectively.
 Please do not confuse, for example, `morton2d::morton_code32_t` with `morton3d::morton_code32_t`.
 They are completely different types.

-## Testing

-`test` directory contains unit tests for the above functions by using Google Test.

 ## Build

 You can build and test by using [CMake](https://cmake.org/).
 Type the following commands under the project root directory.